KrishnaAggarwal2003/Regression-Algorithms-from-Scratch/README.md

 # Regression Algorithms from Scratch

 This repository demonstrates **Linear Regression** and **Logistic Regression** implemented from scratch using NumPy, with detailed training, evaluation, and visualisation.
-The goal is to provide a clear, educational look at how these foundational machine learning algorithms work under the hood, without relying on high-level libraries for model fitting.
+The goal is to provide a clear, educational look at how these foundational machine learning algorithms work under the hood for model fitting.

 ---

 ## Contents

-- [`LR_code.ipynb`](IDC410_Assign01_MS21169/LR_code.ipynb): Linear Regression from scratch (for continuous targets)
+- [`LR_code.ipynb`](https://github.com/KrishnaAggarwal2003/Regression-Algorithms-from-Scratch/blob/main/LR_code.ipynb): Linear Regression from scratch (for continuous targets)
-- [`Logistic.ipynb`](IDC410_Assign01_MS21169/Logistic.ipynb): Logistic Regression from scratch (for binary classification)
+- [`Logistic.ipynb`](https://github.com/KrishnaAggarwal2003/Regression-Algorithms-from-Scratch/blob/main/Logistic.ipynb): Logistic Regression from scratch (for binary classification)

 ---